JNRowe/vim-configs/dein.rst

 ``calendar-vim``
 ''''''''''''''''

-    “A calendar window you can use within vim”
+    “A calendar window you can use within :command:`vim`\”

 ::